stephanieleroux/NEXTSIM/2022-08-04_nextsim-on-Gricad.md

 ### SIngularity
 * Rely on a Singularity image build by Aurélie A. from her mac.
 * A Singularity image gives you access to a working environment (with a compiler and all dependecies needed, such as BAMG).
-But you need to compile the neXtSIM code.
+But you need to re-compile the neXtSIM code and all dependencies.

 ### Compile NeXtSIM
 * Get an interactive session on dahu: